alexklibisz/exercises/research-implementations/adversarial-segmentation/README.md

 Image segmentation is simply the task of classifying every pixel in an image as belonging to one class.
 A network performing segmentation on a 512x512 image is simply making 512x512=262,144 location-specific classifications comprising a single segmentation mask.
 Most of the state-of-the-art architectures follow an encoder-decoder structure and eliminate fully-connected operations at the output layers, making them *fully-convolutional*.
 One of the most popular architectures is the [fully-convolutional U-Net](https://arxiv.org/abs/1505.04597), which has been used extensively for biomedical segmentation tasks and [Kaggle image segmentation competitions](https://www.google.com/search?q=site%3Akaggle.com+UNet).
 I recently applied it fairly successfully to [segmentation for 2D calcium images and 1D calcium imaging time series](https://github.com/alexklibisz/deep-calcium).

 Similar adversarial training regimes have recently been applied to semantic image segmentation by [Luc et. al](https://arxiv.org/abs/1611.08408) and biomedical image segmentation by [Xue et. al](https://link.springer.com/chapter/10.1007/978-3-319-66179-7_47).
 The approach by Luc et. al. works as follows.
 Instead of using a generator *G* to generate new images, a segmentation network *S* is used to create pixel-wise segmentation masks on input images.
-A discriminator *D* is trained to distinguish ground-truth segmentation masks vs. *S*'s outputs. *S*'s loss is modified to also maximize the number of classification mistakes made by *D*.
+A discriminator *D* is trained to distinguish ground-truth segmentation masks vs. *S*'s outputs.
+The ground-truth masks are considered real and *S* outputs are considered fake. *S*'s loss is modified to also maximize the number of classification mistakes made by *D*.
 The approach by Xue et. al. is different in that *D* is trained to distinguish segmentation masks for annotated images vs. masks for un-annotated images.
 To me the approach by Luc et. al. is more intuitive, so that's the one I follow in my implementation.

 Intuitively, a good discriminator *D* must learn to identify irregularities in the segmentation masks, forcing *S* to make its outputs more realistic.
 I personally find the idea of regularizing against irregularity particularly exciting for enforcing structural consistency and dealing with highly-imbalanced datasets.
 Consider two motivating examples.

 1. If the image domain consists primarily of circular shapes, *D* might penalize for rectangular segmentation shapes.
 This sort of penalty would otherwise be very difficult to implement as a custom loss function or regularization term.
-2. In the image domain is highly imbalanced, the optimizer can be susceptible to collapsing (i.e. predicting all one class because it gets fairly good performance).
+2. If the image domain is highly imbalanced, the optimizer can be susceptible to collapsing (i.e. predicting all one class because it gets fairly good performance).
 Typically this is addressed by carefully sampling balanced input data and adjusting learning rates. *D* might easily recognize that a collapsed segmentation mask is unrealistic and penalize in a way that allows the optimizer to recover or prevents it from collapsing in the first place.

 ## Dataset